 Don Larsen, Only Pitcher To Throw Perfect World Series Game, Dies At 90

-In the 1956 World Series, the New York Yankees were playing defending champion Brooklyn Dodgers — a rematch of the 1955 series.
+In the 1956 World Series, the New York Yankees were playing the defending champion Brooklyn Dodgers — a rematch of the 1955 series.

-Spoiler alert: the Yankees went on to win, and they did it with the help of pitcher Don Larsen, the only player to have pitched a perfect game in the World Series.
+Spoiler alert: The Yankees went on to win, and they did it with the help of pitcher Don Larsen, the only player to have pitched a perfect game in the World Series.

 "Larsen was the unlikeliest of characters to attain what so many Hall of Famers couldn't pull off in the Fall Classic," The Associated Press reports.
 "He was 81-91 lifetime, never won more than 11 games in a season and finished an unsightly 3-21 with Baltimore in 1954, the year before he was dealt to the Yankees as part of an 18-player trade."